Who are we?

 We attribute this following belief to HospiceUK organization and other leading Hospice organizations in the world, to share the same belief:

 - We believe that everyone matters throughout their life right up until they die, and that no one should die in avoidable pain or suffering.

 - We also believe that getting access to palliative and hospice care, including pain and symptom control is basic human rights for every individual facing serious illnesses, for all ages, at any stage of their illness trajectory.

 - We vision that in new future such care would be incorporated into national health care strategies, making it accessible and affordable for all.

 - We aspire to advocate and mobilize social change for improved end-of-life care in Chinese communities.

-We work collaboratively with existing and potential providers of palliative and hospice care services to help expand service provision to meet the fast increasing needs of the large population.
+We are working collaboratively with organizations and community groups to help expand service provision to meet the fast increasing needs of the large population.

-Thanks to many pioneering effort in hospice and palliative care across the regions of China in the past 30 years, services have been provided in various settings: patients’ homes, hospice hospitals, nursing homes, hospice ward in acute hospitals and community healthcare centers, to millions of terminal ill patients and their family.
+Our ultimate goal is for Chinese communities to become better educated and acceptive to palliative care and hospice, and help bring services to patients in various settings: patients’ homes, hospice hospitals, nursing homes, hospice ward in acute hospitals and community healthcare centers, to millions of terminal ill patients and their family.

 Our organization is a public charity and operates on support from volunteers.
 Donations from public are mostly dedicated to support programs to further our mission.